Artichokes

 French artichoke varieties

-The French saying you need to know
+The French saying about artichokes

 Cooking artichokes properly